erik-frontify/puppet-bacula/README.md

 See the `metadata.json` file for additional requirements.

+Note: Support for FreeBSD and Windows is a WIP.
+Please create issues and/or submit a PR for any issues found.

 # Installation

 This module can be installed using r10k by adding the module to the Puppetfile.